 Here are a few examples of some waning moon rituals for you to try at home –

-3 Waning Moon Rituals
+5 Waning Moon Rituals

-Waning moon rituals can be performed alone or in a group setting.
+Waning moon rituals can be performed alone or in a group.
 Many people find it helpful to create a sacred space for their ritual, such as lighting candles or burning incense.
 It’s also important to set a clear intention for your ritual and approach it with an open heart and mind.

 1. Journal and release